avl/noatun/docs/docs.md

 Event1 wrote is still in the database, and Event1 will now be automatically pruned (note this is not always 100% true, please continue reading).

-However, consider what happens if messages (actually, the `apply` method of Message impls) also read from the database:
+However, consider what happens if messages (actually, the `Message::apply` method of Message impls) also read from the database:

 ```mermaid